Carmen Cavallaro: Music career

 Carmen Cavallaro was born in New York City, United States.
-Known as the “Poet of the Piano”, he showed a gift for music from age three, picking out tunes on a toy piano.
+Known as the "Poet of the Piano", he showed a gift for music from age three, picking out tunes on a toy piano.
 His parents were encouraged to develop the child's musical talents and he studied classical piano in the United States.
 As a young pianist, he toured Europe, performing in many capitals.

 In 1933, Cavallaro joined Al Kavelin's orchestra, where he quickly became the featured soloist.
 After four years, he switched to a series of other big bands, including Rudy Vallee's in 1937.
 He also worked briefly with Enric Madriguera and Abe Lyman.

 Cavallaro formed his own band, a five-piece combo, in St. Louis, Missouri, in 1939.
 His popularity grew and his group expanded into a 14-piece orchestra, releasing some 19 albums for Decca over the years.
 Although his band traveled the country and played in all the top spots, he made a particular impact at the Mark Hopkins Hotel in San Francisco, which became a favored venue, and which also later became a favorite spot of George Shearing and Mel Tormé.
-Other venues where he drew large audiences included New York’s Hotel Astor, Chicago’s Palmer House and the Coconut Grove in Los Angeles.
+Other venues where he drew large audiences included New York's Hotel Astor, Chicago's Palmer House and the Coconut Grove in Los Angeles.
 In 1963 he had a million-seller hit recording of the song, "Sukiyaki".

 One of Cavallaro's vocalists, Guy Mitchell, later became famous in his own right.

 Cavallaro's single best-selling recording was his pop version of "Chopin's 'Polonaise'", Op.
 53.

 He was awarded a Star on the Hollywood Walk of Fame at 6301 Hollywood Boulevard in Hollywood.

 Influences and style

 Cavallaro developed a piano-playing style of glittering and rippling arpeggios to augment his melody, which was often arranged in thick and lush triple- and quadruple-octave chords.
 His musical interests and arrangements included dance music, particularly Latin rhythms, tangos and strict tempo dancing styles, as well as some pop and jazz arrangements of classical melodies.
 In this, he is often cited as being influenced by pianist Eddy Duchin.
 Liberace was greatly influenced by both Cavallaro and Duchin.
+Liberace joked that he stole "everything except the flashy rings" from Cavallaro.
 All three shared a propensity for arranging classical piano themes in a pop idiom.

-Cavallaro became a member of ASCAP in 1957.
-Although he wrote several songs, including "Dolores My Own" and "Anita", the most popular were "While the Nightwind Sings" and "Masquerade Waltz".
+Cavallaro became a member of ASCAP in 1958.
+Although he wrote several songs, including "Dolores My Own" and "Anita", the most popular were "While the Night Wind Sings" and "Masquerade Waltz".